 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and persons who own more than 10% of the outstanding Common Stock of the Company, to file with the Securities and Exchange Commission reports of changes in ownership of the Common Stock of the Company held by such persons.
 Officers, directors and greater than 10% shareholders are also required to furnish the Company with copies of all forms they file under this regulation.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and representations that no other reports were required, during fiscal 1996 its officers and directors complied with all applicable Section 16(a) filing requirements.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and representations that no other reports were required, during fiscal 2001 all of its officers, directors and 10% shareholders complied with all applicable Section 16(a) filing requirements, except that Scott Lewis has filed two late reports that included three late transactions, and Leonard Schnitzer, Robert W. Philip, Marilyn Easly and Emanuel Rose, as Trustee of the Lewis Children Trust, each filed one late report of one late transaction.

-SHAREHOLDER PROPOSALS FOR 1997 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR 2002 ANNUAL MEETING

-Any proposal by a shareholder of the Company to be considered for inclusion in proxy materials for the Company's 1998 Annual Meeting of Shareholders must be received in proper form by the Company at its principal office no later than August 8, 1997.
+Any proposal by a shareholder of the Company to be considered for inclusion in proxy materials for the Company's 2003 Annual Meeting of Shareholders must be received in proper form by the Company at its principal office no later than August 23, 2002.